 In-class visitation and evaluation of instruction by peers and/or administrators.

-External evaluation of teaching by evaluators knowledgeable about teaching and/or research in the faculty member’s specific discipline either in-person or through recorded means.
+External evaluation of teaching by evaluators knowledgeable about teaching and/or scholarship in the faculty member’s specific discipline either in-person or through recorded means.

 c.
 Instructor